 It is a myth that Echinacea should only be taken for 7 to 10 days.
 This internet myth was based on poor research that was later disproved by better quality studies.

 Elderberry syrup is a folk remedy that can be made at home.
 Should you decide to prepare your own elderberry syrup make sure that only the berries are used.
 The leaves and twigs of the elderberry bush can cause stomach upset.
 The berries should also be cooked as part of making the remedy.
-Usually this involves simmering the washed elderberries in water.
+Usually, this involves simmering the washed elderberries in water.
 Herbs such as ginger or cinnamon are often added.
 Strain the liquid and make it into a syrup with sugar or honey.
-Store in the fridge for a homemade winter colds and flu remedy.
+Store in the fridge for homemade winter colds and flu remedy.
 The syrup can be taken as a preventative or during an illness.

 Since elderberry stimulates the immune system it is not recommended to take it while you are taking immune suppressant medication.

 Pomegranate juice might lower blood pressure.
 So, care should be taken when taking pomegranate alongside prescription medications, as there is the potential for possible interactions.
-Pomegranate is not recommended alongside blood thinning medication such as warfarin.
+Pomegranate is not recommended alongside blood-thinning medication such as warfarin.

-You might also like my post Pomegranate – the super fruit with amazing health benefits.
+You might also like my post Pomegranate – the superfruit with amazing health benefits.

 For colds and flu, ginger is my favourite remedy.
-Taken as fresh ginger juice, prepared as a hot tea.
+Taken as fresh ginger juice, or prepared as a hot tea.

 I generally recommend, and use myself, a remedy based on herbalist Stephen Buhner’s recipe: